chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

 syntax merely for the sake of familiarity.

-As I mentioned last month, in Chapel’s design, we have generally followed C’s lead syntactically, but have also felt free to depart from it in cases where we believe the benefits outweigh the learning curve of the departure.
+As I mentioned last month, in Chapel’s design, we have generally
+{{<sidenote "right" "followed C’s lead syntactically">}}Re-reading this today, it's interesting to me that I characterized Chapel as being so C-oriented when writing this series.
+Today, I tend to describe Chapel as taking ideas and syntax from a number of languages without necessarily placing special emphasis on C.  Maybe because Python and other languages have become so much more prominent?{{</sidenote>}}, but have also felt free to depart from it in cases where we believe the benefits outweigh the learning curve of the departure.
 One very obvious case is our declaration syntax, which tends to take more of a Modula-style, keyword-based, left-to-right approach rather than adopting C’s “inside-out” declaration style.
 As an example, let’s consider the creation of a _skyline array_—an array of arrays in which the sizes of the inner arrays vary from element to element of the outer array.
 As a particularly simple example, let’s consider declaring an array of arrays that represents a triangular index space.
 In C, we might declare such an array as follows:

 ```c
 float* tri[n];